angelicaCruz/SimpleMEToolGuide/ClientGuide.md

 **Gaze**: Focus holographic object.
 When an object is focused a hand shape cursor appears.

 **AirTap**: Select focused object.
-Make thumb and index fingers meet.

-**Up/down**: Hold thumb and index fingers together, move up and down to zoom in/out the view.
+**Up/down**: Hold thumb and index fingers together, move up and down to zoom in/out the scene view.

 **Left/Right**: Rotate the view